 M. Todd Scott

-M. Todd Scott, a senior associate in the San Francisco office, is a member of the Securities Litigation and Regulatory Enforcement Group.
+M. Todd Scott, a senior associate in the San Francisco office, is a member of the Securities Litigation, Investigations and Enforcement Group.
 His practice focuses on shareholder derivative suits, securities class actions, other complex business litigation and corporate governance counseling.

 Mr. Scott has represented numerous corporations, directors and officers in federal securities class actions, SEC enforcement actions and shareholder derivative suits, at arbitration and on appeal.
 Notable engagements include: